isaac-mason/navcat/README.md

 navcat provides graphics-library agnostic debug drawing functions to help visualize the navmesh and related data structures.

+If you are using threejs, you can use the `navcat/three` entrypoint's debug helpers to create threejs objects for visualization, see the [navcat/three section](#navcatthree) below.

-If you are using threejs, or want a reference of how to implement debug rendering, see the debug rendering code from the examples: [./examples/src/common/debug.ts](./examples/src/common/debug.ts)
+If you are using a different library, you write your own functions to visualize the debug primitives below.

 ```ts
 const triangleAreaIdsHelper = Nav.createTriangleAreaIdsHelper({ positions, indices }, triAreaIds);